 Also bear in mind that emission regulations require diesel models to be fitted with a diesel particulate filter (DPF) – a gadget that removes soot from the exhaust gas and gets rid of it by burning it at high temperatures.
-For this process to work, a diesel car needs to be regularly driven at motorway speeds – otherwise the DPF can’t burn off the soot, and it gets clogged up and leaves you with an expensive repair bill.
+For this process to work, a diesel car needs to be regularly driven at motorway speeds, otherwise the DPF can’t burn off the soot, it gets clogged and leaves you with an expensive repair bill.
 So if you only use your car for short trips – don’t buy a diesel.

-A service is when you take your car in to a garage for a check-up and get the oil changed.
-Most manufacturers advise you do it annually.
+A service is when you take your car into a garage for a check-up and get the oil changed.
+Most manufacturers advise that you do it annually.
 You will need to get your car serviced regularly in order to keep the warranty valid and ensure it stays in top condition.
 But many people buy a car without taking into account how much this will cost them – and get a nasty surprise when the first service comes around.

 Plenty of manufacturers now offer a fixed price service plan with new cars – so you pay an upfront fee that covers the first three services.
 These are often great value and a brilliant way to fix your costs.

-If this isn’t available with the car you want to buy, it's worth calling round a few dealers and independent garages and getting some quotes for how much the first three services will cost, so you can factor it into your budget.
+If this isn’t available with the car you want to buy, it's worth calling round a few dealers and independent garages and getting some quotes for how much the first three services will cost so you can factor it into your budget.

-It's generally cheaper to get your car serviced at an independent garage rather than at a dealer – but, if you do, make sure the garage follows the manufacturer's service schedules and uses official parts, or your warranty could be invalidated.
+It's generally cheaper to get your car serviced at an independent garage rather than at a dealer but if you do, make sure the garage follows the manufacturer's service schedules and uses official parts, or your warranty could be invalidated.

-Generally, the biggest cost of running a car is depreciation.
+Generally, the biggest cost of buying a new car is depreciation.
 The moment you buy a new car, it starts losing value – many new cars end up being worth less than half of their price from new after just three years.
 And the faster a car depreciates, the more money you’ll lose when you come to sell it on.

 This isn’t such a big deal if you’re buying a car that you intend to keep for a long time.
 But if you’re likely to be selling it on within three or four years, then it's critical you pick a car that holds on to its value well.